 Otterstop has produced a very informative video outlining some of the key features and techniques of installing a robust otter fence, which can be viewed here.

-Given the growing demand, there are now several reputable fencing contractors across the country and so fisheries should consider all their options.
-In fact, many fisheries prefer to undertake the works themselves.
+Given the growing demand, there are now several reputable fencing contractors across the country and a few manufacturers/suppliers of specific high tensile otter fencing to choose from, so fisheries should consider all their options.

 Similarly, the fencing is not restricted to light high tensile galvanised wire alone, with a few alternatives available to suit the particular site and budget, whether that is chain link, galvanised mesh (50mm2), hexagonal wire mesh, electric fencing etc.

 Whether you intend to undertake the works yourself, or hire a contractor, a few preliminary checks may prove beneficial: